 - Conservation of water in the Fountain by chemically treating rather than draining to perform maintenance.

-- Utilize UDM's Energy Management System to continually regulate building temperatures to keep occupants comfortable while minimizing energy consumption.
+- Utilize Detroit Mercy's Energy Management System to continually regulate building temperatures to keep occupants comfortable while minimizing energy consumption.

 - Schedule regular testing of our boilers to ensure they are performing at high efficiency levels to save natural gas.

 - Maintain roofs and updating with added insulation and cool roof technology, to retain heat in the winter and reflect heat in the summer.